 - note that some cat foods may contain additives, colourants or soya which can cause allergies or other ailments

-- be aware that any change in the amount your cat eats or drinks may be a sign of ill health so it would be advisable to consult a vet and to follow any advice given
+- be aware that any change in the amount your cat eats or drinks may be a sign of ill health so it would be advisable to ask a vet and to follow any advice given

-- position your cat’s food and water well away from the litter tray, or things that it finds frightening
+- position your cat’s food and water well away from the litter tray or things that it finds frightening

 - allow your cat to eat its meals without being disturbed

 - any changes to your cat’s diet should be made gradually